inercia/terraform-provider-kubeadm/README.md

 * Easy _scale-up_/_scale-down_ of the cluster by just changing the `count` of your masters or workers.
 * Use the [`kubeadm` attributes](../../wiki/Resource_kubeadm#attributes-reference)
 in other parts of your Terraform script.
-This makes it easy to:
+This makes it easy to do things like:
-  * enable SSL termination, by using the certificates in the code you have for creating a Load Balancer.
+  * enabling SSL termination by using the certificates generated for `kubeadm` in the code you have for creating your Load Balancer.
   * create machine _templates_ (for example, `cloud-init` code) that can be used for creating machines dynamically when Terraform is not involved (like _autoscaling groups_).
 * Automatic rolling upgrade of the cluster by just changing the base image of your machines.
-Terraform will take care of replacing old nodes with upgraded ones...
+Ter-raform will take care of replacing old nodes with upgraded ones...
 * Automatic deployment of some addons, like CNI drivers, the Dashboard, Helm, etc.